stejackson94/static-site/personal-site/infrastructure/README.md

 I also took the time to set up the s3 backend following the AWS docs.

 Terraform authenticates to AWS via secrets inside my repository which i will pass as env variables to my GH action.

+The setup [Terraform Github Action](https://github.com/marketplace/actions/hashicorp-setup-terraform) was used to set up the correct version of terraform and then subsequently run the commands needed.